 This research involves the application of scientific methods to address these issues, especially the application of isotope analysis.
 This method can also be used to indicate human and animal migrations and movements in the past, and we are increasingly exploring this topic through these methods.

-I joined the UBC Department of Anthropology in 2009 from the Max Planck Institution for Evolutionary Anthropology in Leipzig, Germany (where I still hold a part-time appointment).
+I joined the UBC Department of Anthropology in 2009 from the Max Planck Institution for Evolutionary Anthropology in Leipzig, Germany.
 I completed my undergraduate and Master’s degrees in Archaeology at Simon Fraser University in Burnaby, B.C., before going to the UK for my PhD (University of Oxford) and subsequent academic appointments at the Universities of Bradford and Durham in the UK.

 I am also a Fellow of the Society of Antiquaries of London and a Fellow of the Royal Society of Canada.

 For more information on our research, please visit the Archaeology Isotope Lab website.